aralroca/next-translate/README.md

     └── index.js
 ```

-And each page and page children can consume the translations with the hook `useTranslation`.
+Each page and its components can consume the translations with the `useTranslation` hook.

 ```js
 const { t, lang } = useTranslation()